material-components/material-components-ios/contributing/deprecation_policy.md

 ## Get the 'thumbs up'

-Propose your deprecation on GitHub as an issue with the label 'type:Deprecation'.
+Propose your deprecation on GitHub as an issue where the title's first phrase is "Deprecation [Component Name]".
 Much like a feature proposal, the contributors have a responsibility to carefully judge the consequences of breaking changes against possible gains.

 We should collaboratively answer the following questions:

 1. Should this code be deprecated?
 Is it really worth the time and effort for everyone?
 1. Why is the code being deprecated?
 Why should clients switch?
 1. What are clients supposed to replace the code with?
-1. What is the impact?
-    1. How much is the current code being used?
-(Show your numbers.)
-    1. How much work will it be for clients to switch?
-(Is the change automatable, etc.)
 1. What is a good deprecation timeline?
-    1. Small/automatable changes can be done in a month.
+    1. Small changes can be done in a month.
-    1. Larger/manual changes can be done in a quarter/three months.
+    1. Larger changes can be done in a quarter/three months.
     1. Adjust up or down based on the size/complexity of the change.
 1. Who’s on point?
 It’s good to have a single person to keep track of things.

 ## Make sure replacement code is ready

-* For minor changes, has the catalog been updated to use and demo it?
+1. Has the catalog been updated to use and demo it?
-* For major changes, has the new code had time to bake and is there at least one client team using it without problems?
-* Is the new code documented in the headers and site?
+1. Is the new code documented in the headers and site?

 ## Pin down the schedule

 Assuming that you’re looking at a one-month deprecation, then the schedule looks roughly like this:

 1. *T minus 4 weeks*: Deprecation is announced but no breaking or behavior changes are introduced.
-If new code is being added, do so now.
 1. *T minus 3 weeks*: Old code is marked as deprecated, generating warnings.
-1. *T minus one day*: Impending breakage is announced.
-1. *T minus zero*: Breaking changes are made.
-1. *T plus one week*: Possible rollbacks or fixes for clients.

-A three-month deprecation is similar with more time for switching client code:
+A three-month deprecation is similar with more time for clients to adjust code:

 1. *T minus 12 weeks*: Announce.
 1. *T minus 9 weeks*: Mark code as deprecated.
-1. *T minus one week*: Announce breakage.
-1. *T minus zero*: Breaking changes are made.
-1. *T plus one week*: Possible rollbacks or fixes for clients.

 Map this schedule onto reality:

-* Is there a holiday/conference coming up that would prevent clients from being able to work with you?
+1. Is there a holiday/conference coming up that would prevent clients from being able to collaborate and comment?
-* Is the change simple but affects many teams so more time might be required?
-* Is the to-be-replaced code particularly problematic for some reason?
+1. Is the to-be-replaced code particularly problematic for some reason?
-* Does the deprecation fall near a release of the operating system or new devices?
+1. Does the deprecation fall near a release of the operating system or new devices?

 ## Do the work